Unified approach to power-efficiency trade-off relations of generic thermal machines: Specific trade-off relations for different alpha

 with $P_{\rm{max}}=\left( W_{\rm{rev}}\mathcal{L}^{-1}\right)^2/4$ the corresponding maximum power.
 Obviously from Eq.~\eqref{eq:EMP_engine} we have $\eta_{\rm{rev}}/2\le \eta_{\rm{MP}} \le \eta_{\rm{rev}}/(2-\eta_{\rm{rev}})$.
 This is consistent with the results obtained in Ref.~\cite{izumida2022irreversible,chenOptimizingBrownianHeat2022,van2013efficiency}.

-When the scenario is further restricted to only two heat baths, a high-temperature one with temperature $T_{\rm{h}}$ and a low-temperature one with temperature $T_{\rm{c}}$, the reversible efficiency simplifies to its Carnot form, namely, $\eta_{\rm{rev}}=\eta_{\rm{C}}=1-T_{\rm{c}}/T_{\rm{h}}$.
-In this case, Eq.~\eqref{eq:EMP_engine} is simplified as $\eta_{\rm{C}}/(2-\delta\eta_{\rm{C}})$ (see Fig.~\ref{fig:multiple_bath}(b)), recovering the EMP of low-dissipation Carnot engine obtained by Esposito et al.~\cite{espositoEfficiencyMaximumPower2010}.
-Beside, by taking $\delta=1$, the overall upper bound for efficiency at arbitrary given power is obtained from Eq.~\eqref{eq:tradeoff_engine} as (See Appendix~\ref{appendixB} for details)
+When the scenario is further restricted to only two heat reservoirs, a high-temperature one with temperature $T_{\rm{h}}$ and a low-temperature one with temperature $T_{\rm{c}}$, the reversible efficiency simplifies to its Carnot form, namely, $\eta_{\rm{rev}}=\eta_{\rm{C}}=1-T_{\rm{c}}/T_{\rm{h}}$.
+In this case, Eq.~\eqref{eq:EMP_engine} is simplified as $\eta_{\rm{C}}/(2-\delta\eta_{\rm{C}})$, recovering the EMP of low-dissipation Carnot engine obtained by Esposito et al.~\cite{espositoEfficiencyMaximumPower2010}.
+The EMP in this case has been plotted in Fig.~\ref{fig:EMP_etarev_alpha_delta}(b), where the blue dotted and purple dashed curves represent the upper bound $\eta_{\rm{C}}/(2-\eta_{\rm{C}})$ ($\delta=1$) and lower bound $\eta_{\rm{C}}/2$ ($\delta=0$), respectively.
+The red dash-dotted is associated with $\delta=1/(1+\sqrt{1-\eta_{\mathrm{C}}})$, representing the Curzon-Ahlborn efficiency~\cite{curzonEfficiencyCarnotEngine1975,zhao2025revisiting}